vvb610/small-problems-I-pondered/README.md

 Suppose you flip a fair coin $N$ times to produce a sequence of "H" and "T".
 You look at the coin flips that are preceded by $k < N$ straight "H".
 Do you expect the fraction of these flips that are "H" to be bigger than, less than, or equal to $0.5$?
 The answer is less than $0.5$.

-### Ménage Problem:
+### Ménage Problem and an Extension Inspired by my Grandma:

 How many ways can $n$ couples sit around a circular table of $2n$ seats so that no two partners sit side-by-side?
-How many ways can $n$ couples sit around a circular table of $2n$ seats such that $k$ couples sit together and the remaining couples don't?
+When organizing a dinner, my grandma likes to seat all married couples separately and all 'dating' couples side by side.
+Mathematically speaking, how many ways can $n$ couples sit around a circular table of $2n$ seats such that $k$ couples sit together and the remaining couples don't?

 ### Shrinkage Estimators: